The nose offers aromas of ripe, smoky plum, cherry, anise, oak, and port like sweetness.

 The palate is full bodied and structured with a finish that has length and intensity.

 The 1999 vintage was a fine year for Napa Valley.
 Although the crop was smaller than the 1998, the harvest offered fruit with intense richness, acidity and wonderful density.
-Sold out.

 Grapes for the 1999 Pahlmeyer Merlot were harvested in early October.